Other essential information for applicants

-2. An international student becomes a permanent resident of Australia (or a New Zealand citizen) after an offer is made and prior to enrolment.
+2. An international applicant becomes a permanent resident of Australia (or a New Zealand citizen) after an offer is made and prior to enrolment.

-An international student who is granted permanent residency (or New Zealand citizenship) after an offer is made and prior to enrolment must be re-assessed for admission into a Commonwealth Supported Place (CSP)*.
-For this purpose, a student is considered to have commenced his/her course at the date on which he/she attended enrolment for the course.
+An international applicant who is granted permanent residency (or New Zealand citizenship) after an offer is made and prior to enrolment must be re-assessed for admission to a Commonwealth Supported Place (CSP).
+(For this purpose, a student is considered to have commenced his/her course at the date on which he/she attended enrolment for the course.)

 Eligibility for admission to a CSP is dependent upon:

-- the standard of results achieved in your previous academic qualifications (and in any other entry requirements) relating to the course for which you seek admission being equivalent to that required by a domestic student to obtain a CSP* in the course, and,
+- the standard of results achieved in the applicant’s previous academic qualifications (and in any other entry requirements) relating to the Medical Program being equivalent to that required by a domestic student to obtain a CSP in the course, and,

 - a CSP* being available in the course.

-The date of becoming a permanent resident is the date stamped on the student’s passport or a "Certificate of Evidence of Resident Status" from the Commonwealth Department of Immigration and Citizenship (DIAC), not the date on which the application for status is made.
+The date of becoming a permanent resident is the date stamped on the applicant’s passport or "Certificate of Evidence of Resident Status" from the Commonwealth Department of Immigration and Citizenship (DIAC), not the date on which the application for status is made.

 3. An international student becomes a permanent resident of Australia (or a New Zealand citizen) after enrolment.